ricaun/ArduinoUniqueID/README.md

 # ArduinoUniqueID

-This Library gets the Unique Serial ID from the AVR Microcontroller and ESP Microcontroller.
+This Library gets the Unique ID / Manufacture Serial Number from the Atmel AVR, SAM, SAMD, and ESP Microcontroller.

 # Atmel AVR Microcontroller